-Cryptocurrencies operate independently of banks and governments but can still be exchanged or traded like traditional fiat currencies.
+Cryptocurrencies are virtual currencies.
+They operate independently of banks and governments, but they can still be exchanged or traded like traditional fiat currencies.
 They are based on blockchain technology, which is open source and peer-to-peer, so there is no need for intermediaries for transactions.
-Bitcoins are created through mining with an agreement that there will be a finite supply of 21 million.

 How can I trade Cryptocurrencies via a CFD?

 Normally, cryptocurrencies are traded via exchange, and require a ‘virtual wallet’ to hold them.
-ADS Securities’ clients can trade Cryptocurrencies via a CFD without taking ownership of the actual underlying Cryptocurrency.
+These can be slow to acquire, restrictive to use and expensive to maintain.
+However, ADS Securities’ clients can trade cryptocurrencies via a CFD without taking ownership of the underlying cryptocurrency.

-Simply log into the ADS Securities trading platform to access our Cryptocurrencies which will be quoted against the USD.
-When you open a CFD position, rather than taking actual ownership of the Cryptocurrencies, you will trade on whether the price of the Cryptocurrency will rise or fall in value in relation to the US dollar.
-As with any CFD if you are correct, you will profit; if you are not, you will make a loss.
+Simply log into your ADS Securities trading platform to access our cryptocurrencies, all of which will be quoted against the US dollar (USD).
+When you open a CFD position, rather than taking actual ownership of the cryptocurrencies, you will trade on whether the price of the cryptocurrency will rise or fall in value in relation to the US dollar.
+As with any CFD, if you are correct, you will profit; if you are not, you will make a loss.

 - Trade on leverage, with margins starting from 25%

-- Go long or short – capitalize on uptrends or downtrends in price
+- Go long or short – capitalise on uptrends or downtrends in price

 - Pricing available to all clients on our trading platform